jupilhwang/workshop-tableflow-databricks/assets/labs/LAB1_terraform_datagen.md

 - Environment for workshop isolation
 - *Standard* Kafka cluster for data streaming
 - Flink compute pool
+- Connection with AWS for Flink AI
-- Provider Integration with AWS for Tableflow
+- Provider Integration with AWS for Tableflow (manual)

 **Databricks Resources:**